DuckDB Spatial Extension Integration

 )) AS crs_transform_test

-Coordinate Reference System (CRS) mismatches remain the primary source of spatial data corruption in analytical pipelines.
-DuckDB stores geometries using the GEOMETRY type with embedded SRID integers, but the engine does not automatically harmonize disparate projections during joins or aggregations.
-Production workflows must enforce explicit CRS validation and transformation at the model boundary, leveraging standards-compliant projection libraries like PROJ for accurate coordinate transformations.
+Coordinate reference system mismatches remain the primary source of spatial data corruption in analytical pipelines.
+DuckDB stores geometries in the GEOMETRY type, but the engine does not automatically harmonize disparate projections during joins or aggregations — two layers in different SRIDs will join without error and produce meaningless distances.
+Production workflows must therefore enforce explicit re-projection at the model boundary, using ST_Transform to land every geometry in one analytical coordinate space before it travels downstream.

 {% macro standardize_geometry(column_name, source_srid, target_srid=4326) %}